Non-Archimedean Whitney stratifications: Introduction

-First, we have to introduce ``risometries'', which play a central role in this article.
-We fix some more notation: $\valring$ is the valuation ring of $K$, $k$ is the residue field, $\Gamma$ is the value group, $v\colon K \to \Gamma$ is the valuation map, and for $x = (x_1, \dots, x_n) \in K^n$, we define $v(x) := \inf_{i} v(x_i)$, i.e., we use the ``maximum norm'' on $K^n$.
+To define $d$-translatability we first have to introduce ``risometries'', which play a central role in the whole article.
+We first fix some more notation: $\valring$ is the valuation ring of $K$, $k$ is the residue field, $\Gamma$ is the value group, $\vali\colon K \to \Gamma \cup \{\infty\}$ is the valuation map, and for $x = (x_1, \dots, x_n) \in K^n$, we define a ``valuation'' $\val(x) := \inf_{i} \vali(x_i)$; this corresponds to working with the maximum norm on $K^n$.
 When we speak of a ball in $K^n$, we mean ball with respect to this maximum norm.
-A risometry is something intermediate between an isometry (which preserves the valuation of differences) and a translation (which completely preserves differences): for a subset $B \subseteq K^n$, a map $\phi\colon B \to B$ is a risometry iff it preserves the leading term of differences: for all $y, y' \in B$.
+A risometry is something intermediate between an isometry (which preserves the valuation of differences) and a translation (which completely preserves differences); for a ball $B \subseteq K^n$, a bijection $\phi\colon B \to B$ is a risometry iff it preserves differences up to the leading term, i.e., if for all $y, y' \in B$, $y \ne y'$.

+We will only be interested in maps $\phi$ that are ``morphisms in the right category''.
+If $\mathcal C$ is a class of definable sets, then this simply means that $\phi$, too, should be definable.
+However, if $\mathcal C$ is the class of varieties, it doesn't make sense to require $\phi$ to be algebraic, since balls are not varieties.
+In that case, we have to work in the category of sets definable in the valued field language (where balls indeed are objects).
+Expressing this entirely in an algebraic language would be rather cumbersome but let me at least say that definable means something like ``piecewise algebraic''; in particular, if $\phi$ is a definable map with $n$-dimensional domain, then the Zariski closure of its graph is also $n$-dimensional.